-Mobile homes qualify as private domestic premises, as we assume that social landlords would not be renting out mobile homes.
-You would only need to provide proof that somebody lives there.
-This person does not have to be the AWG member.8 You need to use proof of residence9 dated within 18 months before the completion of the measure to show somebody lives at the premises.
-You could also use benefit letters of the AWG member dated within the given timeframe.
+It is our understanding that, generally speaking, mobile homes are not provided by social landlords as social housing.
+As a result, we do not require proof of ownership to determine whether or not the premises are private domestic premises.
+You would only need to prove that somebody lives there.
+You need to provide proof of residence8 dated within 18 months before the completion of the measure to show somebody lives at the premises.
+You could also use benefit letters of the help to heat group member dated within the given timeframe.9 iii.

-iii.
 DOCUMENTS: GENERAL POINTS TO NOTE